ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 ## Exploring the EarthCODE Science Catalog

-After selecting your platform, you can explore the EarthCODE Science Catalog.
+After finalising research on one of the platforms, your final data products and code can be published in the EarthCODE Catalog - The Open Science Data Catalogue.
 The catalog includes datasets, workflows, and software that have been published and validated within EarthCODE.
 It's your gateway to a wide range of resources, whether you're looking for environmental data, code for processing, or reusable workflows.

 ## Validating and Publishing Data